1995parham/navi/docs/cheatsheet/syntax/README.md

 ## Syntax overview

 Cheats are described in cheatsheet files.
-A cheatsheet is a file that has a `.cheat` or `.cheat.md` extension and looks like this:
+A cheatsheet is a file that has a `.cheat` extension and looks like this:

 ```sh
 % git, code